octokit/octokit.net/docs/search.md

 // or to just search closed issues request.State = ItemState.Closed;

-// you can filter by the is qualifier
+// you can filter by the "Is" qualifier
 // the enum IssueIsQualifier contains the supported values
-// here is how you will can filter with issue and locked request.Is = new List<IssueIsQualifier> {
+// you can filter for locked issues like this: request.Is = new List<IssueIsQualifier> {
   IssueIsQualifier.Issue,
   IssueIsQualifier.Locked